jacance/etl-web-scraper/README.md

 ![Alt text](ebay-craiglist.jpg?raw=true "Title")

 ## Background
 The goal of this project is to extract, transform, and load data from multiple sources.
 To accomplish this, I created my own datasets by scraping two popular online marketplaces: Craigslist and eBay.
-I chose Playstation 5 listings because the Playstation 5 is currently in high demand and is regularly listed above retail price.
+I chose PlayStation 5 listings because the PlayStation 5 is currently in high demand and is regularly listed above retail price.

 ## Extract
-BeautifulSoup is used to parse 'Playstation 5' search results on Craigslist and eBay.
+BeautifulSoup is used to parse 'PlayStation 5' search results on Craigslist and eBay.
 A for loop extracts information from one listing at a time, places extracted info in a dictionary, then appends each dictionary to a list of dictionaries.
 The following information is scraped:

 #### Craigslist
 - Title